Tazinho/AlmostRandom/content/post/2026-09-23-data-dict-jumping-frogs.md

   image: "headers/data-dict-jumping-frogs-header-v3.png"
 ---

 Apparently, you can rent a frog and enter a jumping competition.
-You might find yourself competing against teams with years or even decades of experience choosing and preparing frogs for their frogs.
+You might find yourself up against teams with years or even decades of experience selecting and preparing their frogs.
 Welcome to the Calaveras County Jumping Frog Jubilee.

 In [Astley et al. (2013)](https://doi.org/10.1242/jeb.090357), researchers studied bullfrog jumps at the event, comparing frogs rented by fairgoers with those entered by experienced teams.[^jump-distance] Their measurements provide the example for the [Data Dict quickstart](https://data-dict.tidyverse.org/quickstart.html).
 It is certainly a memorable way to get into data documentation.